vincentbernat/network-lab/lab-routes-ipv6/README.md

 So, we have 126×64 + 130×384 bytes in this example.

-However, after 4.2 (commit d52d3997f843), there is also per-CPU entries allocated.
+However, after 4.2 (commit d52d3997f843), there is also per-CPU pointers allocated (to avoid cache bouncing I suppose).
 They are allocated directly, so it's a bit difficult to track them.
-For regular routes, we can add *n* `struct rt6_info` where *n* is the number of CPU.
-For cached entries, per-CPU entries are only added when they are needed.
+For cached entries, per-CPU entries seem to be only added when they are needed.

 Let's assume we don't have cached entries.
-So, for each `struct rt6_info`, we have one entry in the SLAB and one entry per CPU directly allocated.
-In the example above, the total memory used is:
+So, for each `struct rt6_info`, we have one additional pointer (8 bytes) allocated per CPU.
+This extends the size of the object from 384 to 384+8×n.
+This matches my empiric observations.
-126×64 + 130×384 + 130×384×n.

 ## Statistics